dan-mim/EMS-RL-DRO/README.md

 ## 👤 Author

-Developed by [Dan Mim](https://github.com/dan-mim) in collaboration with IFPEN.
+Developed by [Daniel Mimouni](https://github.com/dan-mim) in collaboration with IFPEN.